labxscut/elsa/README.rst

       lsa_compute                       # main script for LSA/LTA computation to generat the .lsa result lsa_version                       # display the git commit hash, i.e. version, of installed esla

-      check_data                        # provided as is, check the input file's format compatibility lsa_query                         # provided as is, query .lsa result and generate network (requires rpy) lsa_infer                         # provided as is, plot pairwise .lsa result (requires rpy) lsa_sim                           # provided as is, simulate a pair of time series par_ana                           # provided as is, generate parallel jobs for a large input file fix_qv                            # provided as is, fix the q-values for the merged parallel .lsa results to_trend                          # provided as is, convert original series to trend series
+      lsa_chkdat                        # provided as is, check the input file's format compatibility lsa_query                         # provided as is, query .lsa result and generate network (requires rpy) lsa_infer                         # provided as is, plot pairwise .lsa result (requires rpy) lsa_sim                           # provided as is, simulate a pair of time series lsa_para                          # provided as is, generate parallel jobs for a large input file lsa_fixqv                         # provided as is, fix the q-values for the merged parallel .lsa results lsa_totrend                       # provided as is, convert original series to trend series

 NOTES